Hozhalan/mySendstepsCodingAssignment/README.md

 - To run a headless execution, use the following maven command: -> mvn test "-DheadlessMode=true"
 - Standard execution -> mvn clean install

+Assumption :

+All the test executions were executed assuming the user had already registered in the "sendsteps".

 Note :